Modifying the /etc/hosts file.

 Jump to navigation search.
 This article has multiple issues.
 Please help improve it or discuss these issues on the talk page.
 Learn how and when to remove these template messages.
 The topic of this article may not meet Wikipedia's notability guidelines for products and services.
 Please help to establish notability by citing reliable secondary sources that are independent of the topic and provide significant coverage of it beyond its mere trivial mention.
 If notability cannot be established the article is likely to be merged redirected or deleted.
 Find sources Host Unix news newspapers books scholar JSTOR December 2009 Learn how and when to remove this template message.
 This article relies too much on references to primary sources.

 Format of /etc/hosts on Linux different from Windows?
 Unix Linux Stack Exchange.

+Linux Shell Scripting TutoriaL.
 Linux and Unix tutorials for new and seasoned sysadmin.
-Linux and Unix host Command Examples. by Vivek Gite on January 12 2012 January 23 2014. in Commands Linux UNIX.
+Linux and Unix host Command Examples.
+Posted on January 12 2012 January 23 2014 in Categories Commands Linux UNIX last updated January 23 2014.
 I am a new Linux and command line user.
 How do I use host command line utility to verify DNS settings on Linux and Unix-like operating systems?
-How do I use dig command to find the IP address of a host name or host Name of an IP address?

 linux Unix hosts file order Server Fault.